MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 In your project, when the WebView2 control navigates to a URL, it displays the URL in the address bar and alerts the user of the URL displayed in the WebView2 control.

-1. In `MainWindow.xaml.cs`, update your constructor and create an `InitializeAsync` function to match the following code snippet.
+1. In the `MainWindow.xaml.cs` file, update your constructor and create an `InitializeAsync` function to match the following code snippet.
 The `InitializeAsync` function awaits [EnsureCoreWebView2Async](/dotnet/api/microsoft.web.webview2.wpf.webview2.ensurecorewebview2async) because the initialization of `CoreWebView2` is asynchronous.

     ```csharp
     public MainWindow()